 In summer 2020, I worked at Ansys as a UX Design Intern.
 Ansys builds multi-physics engineering simulation softwares for 3D product design, testing and operations.
 I worked on Discovery product—an enterprise software for 3D modeling and simulation to help design engineers explore ideas, iterate and innovate with better speed, accuracy and overall experience.

-Impressed by my work, Ansys sponsored my ongoing one-year capstone project and provided the opportunity to explore AR/VR technology for Discovery software.
+Skills recognized, Ansys sponsored my ongoing one-year capstone project and provided the opportunity to explore and integrate AR/VR technology for Discovery software.

 During my internship, I worked in a fast-paced environment with a cross-functional team of product managers, designers, developers with two fellow interns.
 Ansys UX team practices an agile process for software development where the project plans are broken down into small design tasks to respond to changes.